Bridget Jones's Baby: Filming

-Filming for a short period began in July 2015 in Dublin, where the first scenes for the film were shot at Ed Sheeran's concert at Croke Park.
+Filming for a short period began in Dublin in July 2015, when the first scenes for the film were shot at Ed Sheeran's concert at Croke Park.
 Official principal photography with the actual cast began on 2 October 2015 in London.

 The Television Studio interior scenes, the Hospital Ward interiors and various other scenes were shot on Stages 5 and 6 at West London Film Studios.

-On 13 October 2015, shooting was taking place at Borough Market, and later in October in Windsor Great Park, at Rosy Bottom.

-Filming wrapped up on 27 November 2015.
+On 13 October 2015, shooting was taking place at Borough Market, and later that month in Windsor Great Park, at Rosy Bottom.
+Filming wrapped on 27 November 2015.
 Reshoots took place for one week starting 8 January 2016.

-Music
+Soundtrack

 Release

 In October 2015, Bridget Jones's Baby was set for a 16 September 2016 release.

 On 23 March the first trailer was released.
 Like the previous two films, the movie received an R rating in the United States.

 Zellweger's physical appearance in the trailer for the film rekindled a debate about the possibility that Zellweger had plastic surgery, which began in 2014 when she re-emerged from a long hiatus.
 An editorial focused on the trailer for the film by Variety critic Owen Gleiberman titled "Renee Zellweger: If She No Longer Looks Like Herself, Has She Become a Different Actress?" prompted a response from Zellweger, who called the scrutiny over her appearance "sexist" and attributing her difference in appearance solely to "ageing," and wrote an open essay explaining her response in the weeks before the film's release.